 Want to do it all by yourself? you can try this

-I understand you might not want to involve someone as in this an important task.
+You may want to avoid involving someone as this is not an important task.
 Fortunately, there is a way you can do it all by yourself.

 Create a dummy WhatsApp group, which will only include you (creating a group requires two people, but you can remove the other person after the group is made).